 Since the discontinuation of undergraduate programs of professional education including CTEP, a total of 81 CDP program pathways have been established and approved between OISE and its undergraduate partners including: Faculty of Music; Faculty of Kinesiology and Physical Education; Faculty of Arts and Science (Victoria College); the University of Toronto Mississauga; and the University of Toronto Scarborough.
-The majority of the existing CDP program pathways involve the MT program (76), while only five CPD pathways are linked with the MA-CSE program.
 A full listing of all CDP pathways is available in the Appendix 7.